 Property Acquisitions and Disposals Surveyors, also known as, A&D Surveyors, are Chartered Surveyors responsible for buying and selling properties for investment to generate revenue for a property portfolio or client.

 They provide commercial surveying advice to inform the development of strategic plans with respect to land and property disposals and acquisitions.
-They also work with architects, planners to produce feasibility studies, conducting site searches, and land assembly for commercial and residential schemes.
+They also work with architects, and planners to produce feasibility studies, conduct site searches, and land assembly for commercial and residential schemes.

 Contractor: £500 a day

 Head of Property or Head of Asset Management

 A Head of Property typically manages the general practice, property services, and development.
 Beyond facilitating commercial growth and revenue opportunities, the Head of Property manages assigned budgets, staff, and assets for the service in order to maximise overall value for money and the effective use of resources.

 Head of service roles also requires an in-depth knowledge of financial procedure rules, risk management, project management, compliance reporting, and health and safety duties.
 As this is a senior role, there is the expectation that the Head of Property or Asset Management will have knowledge of Asset Management, valuations, and compliance, whilst also being responsible for preparing and presenting reports to the various committees and panels, external forums, and meetings.

 Estates Surveyors manage the day-to-day running’s of a property portfolio dealing with both landlords and tenants undertaking rent reviews and lease renewals and sometimes asset valuations.
 In general, they ensure that all landlords and tenants are paying market rates in order to maximise income for the client.

 Want to work in Property and Asset Management?